The Alumni Council exists to cultivate a lifelong relationship with Vanguard University and our alumni.

 - Involvement in recruitment, strategy and business meetings as necessary

-Throughout Vanguard’s nearly century of impacting students, prayer has been at the center of our community.
+Throughout Vanguard’s more than a century of impacting students, prayer has been at the center of our community.
 Council members need to commit to pray for the faculty, staff, and students of Vanguard University.

 Whether an alumnus graduated in 1940 or 2020, their lives were forever changed because of the time spent at Vanguard.
 Peer recruitment in identifying and encouraging talented alumni for the board and other alumni activity is crucial.

 The alumni community is an asset to fellow alumni and students alike.
 As a board member, you commit to being a part of our “Lions 4 Lions” initiative, looking out for fellow alumni and students.
 Providing job or internship opportunities, volunteering to be a resource for fellow alumni and students, and being actively involved on campus are all vital aspects of advocacy.
 Also involved in advocacy is being an ambassador, publicist, and advocate of the alumni association and of Vanguard University in your community.
 This could involve talking with prospective students, meeting with other alumni, attending local alumni events, and more.